Beyond Meat Logo

 On the one hand, this hero comes to the rescue when healthy diet food is needed.
 On the other hand, he saves animals because people prefer plant-based meat and don’t notice the difference.

 The white silhouette of a bull was placed in a green circle, the color of which symbolized natural ingredients.
 Below it was the black phrase “BEYOND MEAT,” occupying one line.
 The font remained uppercase, clear, and strict, now reminiscent of TipoType’s Arazati Negra Condensada Regular.
-This design conveyed the company’s confidence in what it was doing.
+This design conveyed the company’s confidence in its work.

 2021 – today